 Available Gleolan resources:

-Gleolan is an optical imaging agent indicated in patients with glioma (suspected World Health Organization Grades III or IV on preoperative imaging) as an adjunct for the visualization of malignant tissue during surgery.
+Gleolan is an optical imaging agent indicated in patients with glioma (World Health Organization suspected Grades III and IV on preoperative imaging) as an adjunct for the visualization of malignant tissue during surgery.

 Gleolan is a pro-drug, preferentially taken up by tumor cells and metabolized in the mitochondria to its fluorescent metabolite, Protoporphyrin IX (PpIX).
 PpIX is a key precursor in the heme biosynthesis pathway.

-Upon illumination with blue light, wavelength of 375 to 440 nm, the PpIX in tumor tissue fluoresces with red-violet color which can be seen in the microscope with appropriate emission filters (620 to 710 nm) distinguishing it from non-fluorescing tissue which appears blue.
+Upon illumination with blue light, wavelength of 375 to 440 nm, the PpIX in tumor tissue fluoresces with red-violet color that can be seen in the microscope with appropriate emission filters (620 to 710 nm), distinguishing it from non-fluorescing tissue, which appears blue.

 ALA occurs endogenously as a metabolite that is formed in the mitochondria from succinyl-CoA and glycine.
 Exogenous administration of ALA leads to accumulation of the ALA metabolite PpIX in tumor cells.
 The reason for the accumulation of PpIX in neoplastic brain tissue is not known.

-Gleolan is indicated in patients with high grade glioma (suspected World Health Organization Grades III or IV).
+Gleolan is indicated in patients with high-grade glioma (World Health Organization suspected Grades III or IV).

-During procedural preparation, secure a dim-light room for post dosing care and reduce exposure from sunlight and room light for 48 hours after dosing.
+During procedural preparation, secure a dimly lit room for post-dosing care and reduce exposure from sunlight and room light for 48 hours after dosing.

 Gleolan is weight-base dosed at 20 mg/kg.
 The effect of renal or hepatic impairment on the pharmacokinetics of ALA following Gleolan administration is unknown.
 Advise patients that they may experience elevated liver enzymes (ALT and GGT) within the first week after surgery.
 This elevation may persist after 6 weeks.

-Gleolan is available on order for delivery to centers from which at least one neurosurgeon has successfully completed the Gleolan training program (provided by NX Development Corp.) and is on the current Approved User List.
-The Approved User List is maintained, monitored and updated by NX Development Corp. and used at your dispensing pharmacy allowing trained neurosurgeons to order Gleolan.
+Gleolan is available on order for delivery to centers from which at least one neurosurgeon has successfully completed the Gleolan training program (provided by Medexus Pharma, Inc.) and is on the current Approved User List.
+The Approved User List is maintained, monitored, and updated by Medexus Pharma, Inc.. and used at your dispensing pharmacy allowing trained neurosurgeons to order Gleolan.
 The dispensing pharmacist must confirm that the requesting neurosurgeon is an Approved User prior to Gleolan being dispensed.

 Nabavi A, Thurm H, Zountsas B, et al. Five-aminolevulinic acid for fluorescence-guided resection of recurrent malignant gliomas: a phase II study.
 Neurosurgery.
 2009;65(6):1070-1077.